Ex-sect members tell AP: Prosecutors obstructed abuse cases

 Last week, the AP revealed decades of physical and emotional abuse inside Word of Faith, which has 750 members in Spindale, North Carolina, and nearly 2,000 members in churches based in Brazil and Ghana.
 Former members described being punched, choked and thrown through walls as part of a violent form of deliverance meant to purify sinners. (http://apne.ws/2lmuzDA )

 During the Jan.
 1, 2013, mock trial for the congregants charged with harassing a former member, Cooper said Whaley and other ministers watched Back play the familiar role of a prosecutor trying to trip up defendants during cross-examination.

-Cooper, who represented one of those charged and left the church two years later, said that when the defendants made statements harmful to their case, Webster responded, “There are better ways to say that.”
+When the defendants made statements harmful to their case, Webster responded, ”‘There are better ways to say that,’” Cooper said.